profjohnharney/historybots/docs/set_up_rpi.md

 ## Get your Pi working as a computer!

 There are three main tasks here:
-- download an operating system; I recommend [Raspbian Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/)
+- download an operating system; I recommend [Raspbian Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/).
-- flash the operating system to your SD card; I recommend using [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/)
+- flash the operating system to your SD card; I recommend using [Raspberry Pi Imager](https://www.raspberrypi.org/downloads/).
 - hook your RPi up to a monitor and keyboard, and plug it in!
-(I would also go ahead and plug in the USB speaker)
+(I would also go ahead and plug in the USB speaker).

 ## Initial setup